randy3k/Whitespace/README.md

 - To activate "remove trailing whitespace on save", click the menu items in `Edit -> Whitespace`.

-- To enable Whitespace at startup, modify your preference setting file:
+- To enable Whitespace at startup, modify your preference setting file.
+If you want to enable Whitespace for a specific syntax, edit `Preferences -> Settings - More -> Syntax Specific`:

 ```
 {